What is the enrollment size?

 Does the school provide food for the students?

 GreenMount students (and teachers) bring their lunches to school.
-For a separate fee, students may have lunch delivered by Graul’s on Mondays.
-On Wednesdays, students can buy slices of hot pizza with either a fruit or vegetable and juice.
+For a separate fee, students may have lunch delivered one day a week Graul’s, and one day a week students can buy slices of hot pizza with either a fruit or vegetable and juice.

 Do you have a Modern or Romance Language program?